jasonwcc/learntocisco/CCNA Exam Keypoints.md

 - Pat or Port Address Translation config) # ip nat  ... overload

+LLDP
+- not Cisco propietory vs CDP (is Cisco propietory)
+- can be enabled on global, as well as on interface level

 Network Time Protocol (NTP)
 - configure as server # ntp master 4 (stratum level)
 - configure as client # ntp server <master-ip>